About Health Literacy and Plain Language

 Health Literacy in the National Limelight

 Health literacy is currently in the national limelight and on the national health agenda.
 This results, in part, from key reports issued in 2004 by the Institute of Medicine and the Agency for Healthcare Research and Quality.
-The impact of these complementary reports, that documented the nature and scope of the problem and the research evidence, was enhanced by the release of new national literacy data in late 2005.
+The impact of these complementary reports, that documented the nature and scope of the problem and the research evidence, was enhanced by the 2010 release of the National Action Plan to Improve Health Literacy.
+Many provisions of the Affordable Care Act require and support attention to health literacy and effective communication.

 Top